nicolas-gervais/predicting-car-price-from-scraped-data/picture-scraper/README.md

 > __WARNING:__ Many pics have duplicates, even though I removed duplicate URLs.

 ## HOW TO RUN
 Copy all `.py` files into a folder.
 Make sure you have all the dependencies installed _and up to date_ (e.g., `bs4`, `requests`, etc).
 Then run `main.py`.
-Try it with a portion of the data first because there seems to be a problem with `save.py`.
+I suggest you try it with a portion of the data first, in case an error emerges with something in the 3rd or 4th `.py` file.

 __EXAMPLE__.
 [Example — Audi vs BMW ConvNet.ipynb](https://github.com/nicolas-gervais/predicting-car-price-from-scraped-data/blob/master/picture-scraper/Example%20%E2%80%94%20Audi%20vs%20BMW%20ConvNet.ipynb): example of a deep learning classification task with `Pytorch`